 Glycine fought hard during the early automatic quest and got its rightful place within the pioneers of self-winding watches.
 This particular model though is a later model from 1939.
 The model which was presented at New York's World Fair hermetic, shock and water resistant.Patent: CH149138

 Incabloc shock protection was initially developed in 1929 in a more primitive form and took the shape of what we know now in 1935.
 Looking back in horology, Breguet used pare-chute system as shock protection in 18th century, so it's again a diversion from pocket-watches to wrist-watches .

-In 1926, a prototype of the famous "Harwood", the first industrially produced automatic wrist watch, leaves the factory of Blancpain, in Villeret.
+In 1926, the famous "Harwood", the first industrially produced automatic wrist watch, leaves the factory of Blancpain, in Villeret.
 The movement for this watch was to be produced in small quantities for the French market.
 This is a 9k gold ( rose gold ) cased Harwood.
 Thanks to its British case-maker, it has city and date hallmarks.
 It's from 1928, London, cased by John Stockwell.
 Patent: CH106583

 The movement initially was mass produced by A.Schild.
 Distribution partner was Vogt from Fortis Watch Co. , later Blancpain also got a share of Harwood production and distribution.
 Harwoods with case-back time setting mechanism are made by Blancpain.